Here’s my guide to visiting Villa Farnesina in Rome Italy.

 The gods grant Cupid’s wish.
 Psyche becomes immortal.
 The happy and reunited pair are married in heaven.
 This tale mimics Francesca overcoming obstacles to be with and marry Chigi.

 The paintings are separated by a festoon of flowers and trees.
 They were executed by Giovanni Udine, the foremost botanical painter of his time and also a student of Raphael.

 Te Palace is one of the world’s most unique and beautiful buildings, a wildly inventive and theatrical feat of both architecture and decoration.
 The frescos were executed Raphael’s best pupil, Giulio Romano, between 1525-35.

-Raphael and Fornarina, Another Love Story
+2. Raphael and Fornarina, Another Love Story

 While Raphael was painting the Villa Farnesina frescos, he began having a torrid affair with Fornarina, the baker’s daughter who lived down the street.

 He even had Fornarina kidnapped to prevent Raphael from seeing her.
 But then a lovestruck Raphael simply grew depressed.

-In 1520, Raphael died abruptly at just 37.
-The diagnosis back then?
-"Too much sex,” which caused him to spike a fever.
+Art historian Giorgio Vasari said is was “too much sex,” which caused him to spike a fever.
 His bedmate on his last happy night?
 Most likely, Fornarina.